spruceid/ssx/.changeset/orange-rice-accept.md

 '@spruceid/ssx-server': patch
 ---

-Enabled `suppressExceptions` to provent verification errors from cause middleware crashes
+Improved promise resolution to the verification of the Siwe Message, preventing potential exceptions coming from the middleware.